Eleonora Goldoni

-Eleonora Goldoni (born 16 February 1996) is an Italian professional footballer who plays as a forward for Lazio in the Serie A and has appeared for the Italy women's national team.
+Eleonora Maria Goldoni (born 16 February 1996) is an Italian professional footballer who plays as a forward for Lazio in the Serie A and has appeared for the Italy women's national team.

 Club career

 On 5 July 2022, Goldoni joined Sassuolo.

 International career

 Goldoni has been capped for the Italy national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

 On 25 June 2025, Goldoni was called up to the Italy squad for the UEFA Women's Euro 2025.